 Things to Do: Request Information from UVF

 Once you determine your short list, it’s time to visit the colleges you are considering.
-The best time for this is during your junior year and the fall of your senior year.
-UVF offers three unique visit options: Breakaway, Open House, and College for a Day.
-Breakaway is a special two-day campus experience, as well as an abridged College for a Day opportunity.
+The best time for this is during your junior year and the fall of your senior year UVF offers three unique visit options: Breakaway, a special, two-day experience, Open House, and a Personalized Visit.
 You have the opportunity to meet with an admissions counselor, financial aid personnel, tour the campus, visit classes, engage with current students, and truly experience life at UVF.
 For more information, contact our Office of Admissions at 800.432.8322 or email admissions@valleyforge.edu at least one week before your planned visit, or simply register for a visit online.

 Things to Do: Schedule a Visit